-[Update: Pricing] Sony announces new 4K HDR Android TVs with Google Assistant built-in
+[Update: Pricing] Sony announces new 4K HDR Android TVs with Google Assistant built in

 To bring your sound to the next level, the X900F series is designed perfectly to match Sony's new Dolby Atmos® sound bar, the HT-X9000F.
 The fusion of Dolby Vision and Dolby Atmos transforms your home into an entertainment powerhouse whether experienced via OTT streaming or on 4K UHD Blu-ray disc via your Dolby Vision capable Sony UBP-X700 4K UHD Blu-ray player.

-To fully integrate into the smart home, Sony's 2018 Android TVs have Google Assistant built-in, which makes it incredibly easy to discover and access content, as well as control other smart home devices through a Sony TV.
+To fully integrate into the smart home, Sony's 2018 Android TVs have Google Assistant built in, which makes it incredibly easy to discover and access content, as well as control other smart home devices through a Sony TV.
 The Google Assistant on Sony TV works just by pushing the microphone button on the remote and using your voice to ask a question or say a command.
 This allows users to seamlessly playback content, search for content, play music, stream photos, control their TV, control their smart home devices and find general information (e.g. weather, directions, fast facts, etc.) all through their Sony TV.
 Furthermore, Sony's Android TV works with popular smart speakers such as Sony's own LF-S50G, Google Home or Amazon Alexa.

 Pricing and availability of all models to be announced.
 The X900F and A8F BRAVIA OLED series will be on-sale at Amazon, BestBuy and other authorized dealers nationwide.
 Sony is exhibiting at the CES Sony Booth # 17300.
 Stay connected with Sony at events throughout the year.
 Explore tradeshows and events with our app – wherever you are!
 Download by searching for "Sony Events" in the App Store or the Google Play Store.
 To follow the online conversation use #SONYCES.
 For more information, please visit www.sony.com/ces.